Royalboe/odin-recipes/README.md

 - How to create an HTML file
 - How to add paragraphs, lists, links and images to an html file using tags like \<p\>, \<ul\>, \<ol\>, \<li\>, \<a\> and \<img\>
 - What !DOCTYPE html means and how to fill up the \<head\> tags

+## About Recipes
+- Watermelon Lemonade Slush is by Terri Myers on [allrecipes](allrecipes.com)
+- Chocolate Chips Cookies recipe is by Jeanes on [allrecipes](allrecipes.com)